-The Northeast direction is the prevailing wind direction for Sydney.
-The buildings H, Y, M and D will catch this wind directly.
-The one year hourly wind speed will reach 12 - 15 m/s at 10m height.
-The expected wind flow pattern for this wind is shown in Figure 13.
+The Northeast direction is a strong wind direction for Sydney.
+The buildings Adelaide, Darwin, Hobart and Melbourne will catch this wind directly.
+The one year hourly wind speed will reach 11 - 13 m/s at 10m height.
+The expected wind flow pattern for this wind is shown in Figure 5.

-Figure 13: Northeast flow and interaction with the development and expected effect.
+Figure 14: Northeast flow and interaction with the development and expected effect.

-The northeast winds flow on the north facades of Buildings H, Y, M and D produce downwash effects on ground level.
+The northeast winds flow on the north facades of Buildings Adelaide, Darwin, Hobart and Melbourne produce downwash effects at the ground level.
 The wind speeds at the ground level are not expected to be strong due to the balconies on the north facades, which will help break down and dissipate the wind energy before reaching the ground level.

-There will be a channelling flow on the footpath between the Building H and Building Y, Building M and Building D. The flow in theses areas without wind mitigation is expected to accelerate.
-To reduce the channelling flow, the proposed plantations on the windward side is expected to reduce the wind speed.
-However, the effectiveness of any wind control mechanism would need to be validated during the detail design.
+There will be a channelling flow on the footpath between the Buildings Adelaide and Darwin, Hobart and Melbourne (Figure 14).
+The flow in these areas without wind mitigation is expected to accelerate.
+The proposed plantations on the windward side are expected to reduce the wind speed due to the channelling flow.
+However, the effectiveness of any wind control mechanism would need to be validated during the detail design stage.